guillaume-be/rust-bert/README.md

 ## Benchmarks

-Benchmarks against the reference Python Transformers library have been generated.
-For simple pipelines (sequence classification, tokens classification, question answering) the performance between Python and Rust should be expected to be comparable.
+For simple pipelines (sequence classification, tokens classification, question answering) the performance between Python and Rust is expected to be comparable.
 This is because the most expensive part of these pipeline is the language model itself, sharing a common implementation in the Torch backend.
 The [End-to-end NLP Pipelines in Rust](https://www.aclweb.org/anthology/2020.nlposs-1.4/) provides a benchmarks section covering all pipelines.

-For text generation tasks (summarization, translation, conversation, free text generation), significant benefits can be expected with speed-ups ranging from 2 to 4 times depending on the input and application.
+For text generation tasks (summarization, translation, conversation, free text generation), significant benefits can be expected (up to 2 to 4 times faster processing depending on the input and application).
 The article [Accelerating text generation with Rust](https://guillaume-be.github.io/2020-11-21/generation_benchmarks) focuses on these text generation applications and provides more details on the performance comparison to Python.

 ## Base models